Entropy as a Topological Operad Derivation: Introduction

 \section{Introduction}

-In this article we describe a simple connection between information theory, algebra, and topology.
+In this article, we describe a simple connection between information theory, algebra, and topology.
 To motivate the idea, consider the function $d\colon[0,1]\to\mathbb{R}$ defined by

 This map satisfies an equation reminiscent of the Leibniz rule from Calculus, $d(xy)=d(x)y+xd(y)$ for all $x,y\in[0,1]$.
-In other words, $d$ is a nonlinear derivation \cite[Lemma 2.2.6]{leinster2021entropy}.
+In other words, $d$ is a nonlinear derivation \cite{leinster2021entropy}, (Lemma 2.2.6).
 This derivation may also bring to mind the Shannon entropy of a probability distribution.
-Indeed, a probability distribution on a finite set $\{1,\ldots,n\}$ for $n\geq 1$ is a tuple $p=(p_1,\ldots,p_n)$ satisfying $\sum_{i=1}^n p_i=1$, and the \emph{Shannon entropy} of $p$ is defined to be Although $d$ is not linear, this may prompt one to wonder about settings in which Shannon entropy itself is a derivation.
+Indeed, a probability distribution on a finite set $\{1,\ldots,n\}$ for $n\geq 1$ is a tuple {of nonnegative real numbers} $p=(p_1,\ldots,p_n)$ satisfying $\sum_{i=1}^n p_i=1$, and the \emph{Shannon entropy} of $p$ is defined to be

+Although $d$ is not linear, this may prompt one to wonder about settings in which Shannon entropy itself is a derivation.
 We describe one such setting below by showing a correspondence between Shannon entropy and derivations of the operad of topological simplices.